vazco/uniforms/README.md

 ## Context data

 Some components might need to know current form state.
-All this this data is passed as `uniforms` in [React context](https://facebook.github.io/react/docs/context.html).
+All this data is passed as `uniforms` in [React context](https://facebook.github.io/react/docs/context.html).

 ### Available context data